 Assignment: You will conduct a case study based on your research interests.
-A minimum of three data collection event per person are required to complete the study and may include face-to-face depth interview, observation, and journal or document analysis.
+A minimum of three data collection events are required to complete the study and may include single/multiple face-to-face depth interview, observation, and journal or document analysis.
 Data will be transcribed, coded, and analyzed according to criteria discussed in class.

-Length: Suggested minimum length is 15 pages.
-Maximum length is 20 pages.
-(Title page, abstract, references, and appendices are not included in page count.)
+Length: Maximum length is 20 pages, not including title page, abstract, references, and appendices.

-Style Format: APA latest edition
+Style Format: APA latest edition, research paper